niqolla/LigandMapper.py/readme.md

 ```

 ## TSV file:
-The tsv file lists the predicted pockets in order of their score (probability, see *theoretical background*).
+The tsv file lists the predicted pockets in order of their score (probability, see
+<a href='https://formacio.bq.ub.edu/~u217733/LigandMapper/tutorials/theory.pdf'>*theoretical background*</a>
+).
 Each pocket has the following attributes:

 * rank
 * score